mobilecoinfoundation/mcips/text/0026-block-version-based-protocol-evolution.md

 It may be possible to specify that a different set of fields in `TxOut` is hashed for purpose of computing merkle proofs of membership.
-For instance, some fields like the encrypted memo and the encrypted fog hint do not play a rule in transaction validation when a `TxOut` is spent.
+For instance, some fields like the encrypted memo and the encrypted fog hint do not play a role in transaction validation when a `TxOut` is spent.
-This would also lead to efficiency gains because the memo and the fog hint are large, and if fog-ledger doesn't have to send them back when buliding merkle proofs and mixins for the clients, that saves the client bandwidth and avoids sending them data they wouldn't need anymore.
+This would also lead to efficiency gains because the memo and the fog hint are large, and if `fog-ledger` doesn't have to send them back when buliding merkle proofs and mixins for the clients, that saves the client bandwidth and avoids sending them data they wouldn't need anymore, and it also may make it easier to build the oblivious merkle proof service.

-It may be possible that they original plan for rolling out `0003-encrypted-memo` would work if we can omit the memo from the hash that is used to build the merkle proofs of membership.
-(Removing the encrypted fog hint from this hash would be a breaking change, but not adding the memos to that hash would not be a breaking change.)
-This requires more thought and discussion.